st7ma784/CMACatalyst/docs/deployment/worker-deployment.md

 ### Cloudflare Tunnel Support

-Workers automatically create Cloudflare Tunnels when `USE_TUNNEL=true` is set.
+Workers automatically create Cloudflare Tunnels by default.
 This allows services running behind firewalls or NAT to be accessible without port forwarding.

 **Benefits:**
 - ✅ No port forwarding required